min2ha/ukwa-site/content/target/53183/index.en.md

   "subject": "UK General Election 2017"
 }

-# Just Giving: Weʼre raising £5,000 to Fund Bill Etheridge's Campaign to get elected in Dudley North #GE17

 A crowdfunding campaign to support UKIP's Bill Etheridge's Campaign to get elected in Dudley North in the 2017 General Election.